opcode81/grobersumo-quakelive-server-cfg/README.md

 Our scripts require Python 3 to run.

-## Quake Live Dedicated Server Installation
+## Quake Live Dedicated Server Installation under Ubuntu Linux

 Requirements:

+* [**steamcmd** is installed](https://help.skysilk.com/support/solutions/articles/9000181921-how-to-install-and-use-steamcmd-on-ubuntu-linux) and accessible to user `steam` under `/home/steam/.steam/steamcmd`
-* **Steam** for Linux (with steamcmd) installed, **Python 3** is installed
+* **Python 3** is installed

-* User `steam` exists and has rights to write to the steamcmd directory

 * Additional requirements which can be installed via apt-get:

   `sudo apt-get -y install redis-server git build-essential`

-To install the server along with minqlx, simply run the installation script as a sudo-capable user:
+Given these requirements, the actual dedicated server along with minqlx extensions can be installed by executing the following command as a sudo-capable user:

     sh install_qlds.sh

-For configured paths, inspect the script if necessary.

 ## Linux Services

 We use [systemctl](https://www.freedesktop.org/software/systemd/man/systemctl.html) to control server (re)start and shutdown.

 The systemd units use the shell scripts `launch_<server_name>.sh` to start the servers.

-For instance, for the iffa server, we create a systemd unit as follows under `/etc/systemd/system/ql-instagib.service`:
+We create a systemd unit for each server:
+  * `/etc/systemd/system/ql-instagib.service` for the `iffa` server
+  * `/etc/systemd/system/ql-allweapons.service` for the `wffa` server

+These are the contents of the former,

     [Unit]
     Description=Quake Live Instagib